Understanding the Two is One, One is None Concept

 Buy the Best Quality Backups Your Budget Permits

 When we start out, many of our preps are often low-quality simply because we don’t know what we really need or what to look for to get good quality.
 These low-quality items often end up in various emergency bags.
-There isn’t necessarily anything wrong with that – honestly, I’m fine with the low-quality hammer and wrench in my car bag because they are truly just-in-case items I never, ever expect to use.
+There isn’t necessarily anything wrong with that.
+Honestly, I’m fine with the low-quality hammer and wrench in my car bag because they are truly just-in-case items I never, ever expect to use.
 But for critical areas like water, staying warm, and signaling, ensuring you have at least one higher-quality item could be a matter of life and death.

 Going back to the example of a butane lighter, the simple fact is that many of us have lighters we picked up in the checkout lane as impulse purchases.
 These are almost always low-quality, disposable items.
 In decades past, high-quality refillable lighters were more widely available because smokers used them, and there were a lot more smokers in the USA.
 These disposable lighters aren’t refillable, and they are relatively easy to damage.

 We all have budgetary limitations.
 Tossing in two cheap Mylar emergency blankets as backups for a higher-quality wool blanket or disposable lighters as back-up for storm-proof matches is perfectly reasonable.
-Personally, I know I have used my “emergency” wool blanket more than once.
-(We could have had a car accident if I hadn’t curled up on the sofa and napped while my son was in class – really!)
-Having backups is just good sense.

 A Final Word